BEST SHOULDER EXERCISES WITH DUMBBELLS

 If you’re a bodybuilder looking just to target the rear delt, then I would probably go with a rear delt row.
 But if not, I would choose the Urlacher instead.

-Give these exercises a shot whenever you don’t have access to a barbell or just want an extra challenge.
+Give these exercises a shot on shoulder day whenever you don’t have access to a barbell or just want an extra challenge.
 Along the way I mentioned a few extra barbell and machine based exercises and to show you what my preferences would be if I weren’t limited by equipment.
-However, you can get a great shoulder workout regardless of your training goals, even if all you have access to is dumbbells!
+However, you can get a well-rounded shoulder workout regardless of your training goals, even if all you have access to is a pair of dumbbells!

-- If you’ve only got dumbbells to work with, what would be the best exercises for shoulders?
+- If you’ve only got dumbbells to work with, what would be the best exercises to build big dense shoulders?
 It depends on your training goal.
 I’ve shown you the best dumbbell shoulder exercises for strength, power, hypertrophy, corrective, total body and a special focused exercise for the rear delts.

 - For strength my favorite dumbbell exercise is a Standing Dumbbell Press because it mimics the overhead press movement and doesn’t limit your scapular movement like a seated version would.